Jathara Parivartanasana (Reclining Twist Pose) Benefits, How to do, Contraindications

 Meera Watts

-Meera Watts is the owner and founder of Siddhi Yoga.
-She is known around the world for her thought leadership in the wellness industry and was also recognized as a Top 20 International Yoga Blogger.
+Meera Watts is the owner and founder of Siddhi Yoga International.
+She is known worldwide for her thought leadership in the wellness industry and was recognized as a Top 20 International Yoga Blogger.
 Her writing on holistic health has appeared in Elephant Journal, CureJoy, FunTimesGuide, OMtimes and other international magazines.
-Meera is a yoga teacher and yoga therapist, though now she focuses primarily on leading Siddhi Yoga, blogging and spending time with her family in Singapore.
+She got the Top 100 Entrepreneur of Singapore award in 2022.
+Meera is a yoga teacher and therapist, though now she focuses primarily on leading Siddhi Yoga International, blogging and spending time with her family in Singapore.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.